Finite p-Irregular Subgroups of PGL(2,k): The Classification

 Finally, as a concrete application of these results we characterize all subgroups of the projective linear group over a finite field.
+A $p$-regular cyclic subgroup of $\PGL_2(\FF_q)$ is said to be \textbf{split} if it fixes two $\FF_q$-rational points of $\PP^1(\FF_q)$.
+It is called \textbf{non-split} if it fixes a pair of quadratic conjugate points of $\PP^1(\FF_{q^2})$.
+A $p$-regular dihedral subgroup of $\PGL_2(\FF_q)$ will be called split or non-split depending on whether its normal cyclic subgroup is split or non-split.

 \begin{thmD*} Let $\FF_q$ be a finite field with $q = p^r$, and write $G = \PGL_2(\FF_q)$.
-Each subgroup of $G$ is described by one of the following cases: \begin{enumerate} \item If $q \equiv \pm 1 \pmod n$, then $G$ contains a unique conjugacy class of cyclic subgroups of order~$n$ and of dihedral subgroups of order~$2n$.
+Each conjugacy class of nontrivial subgroups of $G$ is described by one of the following ten cases: \begin{enumerate} \item (Split cyclic) If $n \ge 2$ satisfies $q \equiv 1 \pmod n$, then $G$ contains a unique conjugacy class of split cyclic subgroups of order~$n$.

+\item (Non-split cyclic) If $n \ge 2$ satisfies $q \equiv -1 \pmod n$, then $G$ contains a unique conjugacy class of non-split cyclic subgroups of order~$n$.